equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 CodeShip or DockerHub automated image builds and therefore you have all those cool automated 3rd party tools with you.

-I've survid working on a Chromebook I'll bet you will too.
+I've survived working on a Chromebook I'll bet you will too.

 Now do I recommend you to  buy a Chromebook ?
 Well, no.